-If you are age 30+ and have calcium values that exceed 10.1 and suffer from any of the following conditions /symptoms, it is important to rule out whether a parathyroid tumor is the root cause:
+If you are a mature adult and have calcium values that exceed 10.1 and suffer from any of the following conditions /symptoms, it is important to rule out whether a parathyroid tumor is the root cause:

 - Diagnosed with osteopenia or osteoporosis or experiencing fractures.

 - Suffer from kidney stones, flank pain, frequent urination.